MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

    | is-public | Assign a public DNS domain name to the service. |
    | runtime-version | The Java runtime version.
 The value must match the value chosen in Spring Initializr above. |

-   To understand the difference between *service* and *app*, see [Understand app and deployment in Azure Spring Cloud](/azure/spring-cloud/spring-cloud-concept-understand-app-and-deployment).
+   To understand the difference between *service* and *app*, see [App and deployment in Azure Spring Cloud](/azure/spring-cloud/concept-understand-app-and-deployment).

 1. Use the following command to get the managed identity for the Azure resource and use it to configure the existing Key Vault to allow access from this App.